The companion app for Alexa customers to set up devices, change settings, and see the displayed output from interactions with Alexa.

 A structured string of text that connects a specific intent to a likely utterance.
 You provide a set of sample utterances as part of your interaction model for a custom skill.
 When customers say one of these utterances, the Alexa service sends a request to your service that includes the corresponding intent.

-A robust set of actions or tasks that are accomplished by Alexa.
-Alexa provides a set of built-in skills (such as playing music), and developers can use the Alexa Skills Kit to give Alexa new skills.
-A skill includes both the code (in the form of a cloud-based service) and the configuration provided on the developer console.
+A set of actions or tasks that are accomplished by Alexa.
+Skills are like apps for Alexa, helping customers perform everyday tasks or engage with your content naturally with voice.
+Alexa provides built-in functionality, such as timers and alarms.
+You can use the Alexa Skills Kit to create skills for Alexa.
+A skill includes both the code, in the form of a cloud-based service, and the configuration provided on the developer console.